anisul-Islam/learn-csharp-by-solving-problems/README.md

 This comprehensive assignment showcases the practical application of OOP concepts in building a real-world e-commerce system, equipping you with skills needed in professional software development.

+## Composition, Interface, OOP, LINQ, Records, List Practice

+### **Key Concepts Covered in All Assignments:**

+- **Composition**: Classes are composed of other classes and records to build complex functionality.
+- **Interfaces**: Interfaces are used to decouple services like notifications.
+- **OOP**: Object-oriented principles are applied to create modular, maintainable, and extendable systems.
+- **LINQ**: Used to query and filter collections, making data manipulation easy and expressive.
+- **Records**: Demonstrates the use of immutable data structures with concise syntax.
+- **Lists**: Used to manage collections of items such as members, products, reservations, and transactions.

+### **Problem 12: Hotel Reservation System**

+**Objective:**
+Build a hotel reservation system that manages rooms, customers, and reservations.
+The system will allow customers to book rooms, cancel reservations, and view available rooms using LINQ queries.
+This assignment will test your knowledge of composition, interfaces, OOP, records, and lists.

+### **Instructions:**

+1. **Define Records and Interfaces:**
+   - Create a `Room` record with properties: `Id`, `RoomNumber`, `Type`, and `PricePerNight`.
+   - Create a `Customer` record with properties: `Id`, `Name`, and `Email`.
+   - Define an interface `IReservationNotificationService` with methods `NotifyReservationSuccess(string message)` and `NotifyReservationFailure(string message)`.

+2. **Create Services for Notifications:**
+   - Implement `EmailReservationNotificationService` and `SMSReservationNotificationService` classes that implement the `IReservationNotificationService` interface.

+3. **Create the Reservation Class with Composition:**
+   - Create a `Reservation` class that contains a `Customer` object, a `Room` object, and properties like `ReservationId`, `CheckInDate`, and `CheckOutDate`.
+   - Include methods to check if the room is available and calculate the total reservation cost.

+4. **Create a ReservationManager Class with LINQ Operations:**
+   - Create a `ReservationManager` class that manages a list of reservations and rooms.
+   - Include methods to:
+     - Add a new reservation.
+     - Cancel a reservation.
+     - Find available rooms for a given date range using LINQ.
+     - Display all reservations.

+5. **Main Program to Demonstrate the System:**
+   - Use the `ReservationManager` to add rooms, create reservations, and find available rooms.
+   - Demonstrate sending notifications for successful and failed reservations.

+### **Expected Features and Output:**

+- Ability to book rooms and see available rooms.
+- Use LINQ to filter available rooms by date.
+- Calculate total reservation costs.
+- Notifications for successful and failed reservations.

+---

+### **AProblem 13: Fitness Club Membership Management**

+**Objective:**
+Create a fitness club membership management system that handles members, trainers, and workout classes.
+The system will allow members to enroll in classes, assign trainers, and view class schedules using LINQ.

+### **Instructions:**

+1. **Define Records and Interfaces:**
+   - Create a `Member` record with properties: `Id`, `Name`, `MembershipType`, and `JoinDate`.
+   - Create a `Trainer` record with properties: `Id`, `Name`, and `Specialization`.
+   - Define an interface `IClassNotificationService` with methods `NotifyClassEnrollmentSuccess(string message)` and `NotifyClassEnrollmentFailure(string message)`.

+2. **Create Classes for Services:**
+   - Implement `EmailClassNotificationService` and `AppNotificationService` classes that implement the `IClassNotificationService` interface.

+3. **Create the WorkoutClass with Composition:**
+   - Create a `WorkoutClass` class that contains a list of `Member` objects and a `Trainer` object.
+   - Include properties like `ClassId`, `ClassName`, `Schedule`, and `MaxParticipants`.
+   - Include methods to enroll members, assign trainers, and check if the class is full.

+4. **Create a ClassManager Class with LINQ Operations:**
+   - Create a `ClassManager` class that manages a list of workout classes.
+   - Include methods to:
+     - Add new classes.
+     - Enroll members in classes.
+     - Find classes by trainer name using LINQ.
+     - Display the schedule of all classes.

+5. **Main Program to Demonstrate the System:**
+   - Use the `ClassManager` to add classes, assign trainers, and enroll members.
+   - Show class schedules and available spots.

+### **Expected Features and Output:**

+- Enroll members in workout classes with a maximum participant limit.
+- Use LINQ to find classes by trainer name.
+- Display class schedules.
+- Notify members upon successful or failed enrollment.

+---

+### **problem 14: Library Book Borrowing System**

+**Objective:**
+Develop a library book borrowing system that allows members to borrow and return books.
+The system will manage books, members, and transactions, demonstrating the use of OOP, composition, interfaces, LINQ, and records.

+### **Instructions:**

+1. **Define Records and Interfaces:**
+   - Create a `Book` record with properties: `Id`, `Title`, `Author`, `Genre`, and `IsAvailable`.
+   - Create a `Member` record with properties: `Id`, `Name`, and `MembershipId`.
+   - Define an interface `IBorrowNotificationService` with methods `NotifyBorrowSuccess(string message)` and `NotifyBorrowFailure(string message)`.

+2. **Create Classes for Services:**
+   - Implement `EmailBorrowNotificationService` and `InAppBorrowNotificationService` classes that implement the `IBorrowNotificationService` interface.

+3. **Create the BorrowTransaction Class with Composition:**
+   - Create a `BorrowTransaction` class that contains a `Member` object and a `Book` object.
+   - Include properties such as `TransactionId`, `BorrowDate`, and `DueDate`.
+   - Include methods to mark books as borrowed or returned.

+4. **Create a LibraryManager Class with LINQ Operations:**
+   - Create a `LibraryManager` class that manages a list of books and borrow transactions.
+   - Include methods to:
+     - Add books to the library.
+     - Borrow a book (creating a transaction).
+     - Return a book.
+     - Find available books by genre using LINQ.
+     - Display all borrow transactions.

+5. **Main Program to Demonstrate the System:**
+   - Use the `LibraryManager` to add books, borrow books, and return books.
+   - Demonstrate finding available books by genre and managing transactions.

+### **Expected Features and Output:**

+- Ability to borrow and return books.
+- Use LINQ to filter available books by genre.
+- Display all borrow transactions with details.
+- Notify members upon successful or failed borrowing.

+---